How Much Does a Kangen Water Machine Cost? (2026, US / AU / UK / CA)

 Not sure which system fits your water?

-Trying to work out which model fits your household and whether the numbers make sense?
-Book a free 30-minute consultation—we'll look at your water quality, household size, and current spending and give you a realistic picture of which machine (if any) makes sense.
+Not sure which model fits your household and water quality?
+Book a free 30-minute consultation—we'll look at your local water data and walk through which Enagic® system (if any) makes sense for your situation.